 Children’s Week sees thousands of children and their families from around the country involved in activities and events staged at numerous locations including schools, childcare centres, parks, playgroups, libraries and cultural and community groups.

-Children’s Week is an opportunity for children to celebrate their own achievements, display their talents, demonstrate their skills and just have good fun.
+Children’s Week is an opportunity for children to celebrate their own achievements, display their talents, demonstrate their skills and have fun!

-The theme for this year’s International Children’s Week is “Children have the right to meet together and join groups and organisations as long as this does not prevent other people from enjoying their rights.”
+The theme for this year’s Children’s Week is “Children have the right to choose their own friends and safely connect with others.”

 Children’s Rights Queensland convenes Children’s Week in Queensland.